erwanjegouzo/grunt-autoupdate/README.md

 # grunt-autoupdate

 > Auto updates the node_modules folder if the package.json version changed.
+If your node_modules are not under version control, then you would probably have to notify the team that the package.json changed and everyone would have to run "npm update".
+While this workflow could work, this is not very reliable!
+This task will help you remediate this issue by providing a way to automatically run 'npm update' when the version in the package.json file changed.

 ## Getting Started
 This plugin requires Grunt.